2020 Danish mink cull: Announcement and execution of the orders

 In the period from 10 October to 30 November, approx. 15.5 million mink were culled distributed on 1182 herds throughout Denmark.
 Of this, 351 mink herds were in zone 1 and 512 in zone 2, corresponding to respectively 4.9 and 6.5 million killed mink.
 In zone 3, from 6 November to 30 November, 319 herds corresponding to four million animals were culled.
 Of this, almost 150,000 animals were culled in the days from 6 to 10 November on which date the mink breeders in zone 3 were informed that it was only a recommendation and not an order from the authorities for the animals to be culled.

 On the evening of 5 November, Kopenhagen Fur approached the Veterinary and Food Administration and requested clearer communication to the mink breeders, who felt frustrated and confused.
 Upon request from Kopenhagen Fur and the Ministry of the Environment and Food, the agency sent a proposal for a letter to all mink breeders to the ministry's Head of department.
 The letter concerned both mink in and outside the infection zones.
 The ministry sent some proposals for corrections back to the agency, and the agency corrected them in the letter.
 The same afternoon, the ministry sent an email to the agency stating that the agency "have to initiate the culls before the numbers are up.
-Both on infected and non-infected herds", and that it should "evident from the letter to the mink breeders that they just have to start".
+Both on infected and non-infected herds", and that it should be "evident from the letter to the mink breeders that they just have to start".
 The Veterinary and Food Agency sent the letter to the mink breeders via Kopenhagen Fur.
 The letter stated, "The government has announced that all mink in the country must be culled for reasons of public health.
 It is important that the culls take place as soon as possible".
 To the mink breeders outside the infection zones, appeared, "The culling of all mink (including breeding animals) must be over by 16 November 2020.
 You must therefore start culling and furring the herd the soonest possible".